Gipetto/site/projects/post-password-token.md

 : Not yet.

 How do I revoke a secret url?
 : If you need to revoke the secret urls for an individual post, you can simply change the post password.
 Once you save the post it will create new secret urls and invalidate the old ones: the old url will no longer automatically log readers in and they'll be asked to enter a password if they use that URL.
-You can also revoke all secret urls site-wide (the &#8220;nuclear&#8221; option).
+You can also revoke all secret urls site-wide (the "nuclear" option).
 To do so, go to the plugin admin page and change the password salt.

 Does this work with caching plugins such as WP Super Cache?
 : Yes.
 The token in the URL triggers a unique cache.
 Be aware that this does create a potential security risk.
 Not huge, but potential.
 If you don't want these pages cached then use the settings in your caching plugin to keep urls with <code>ppt=</code> in the url from being cached.